 Cougars and mountain lions are opportunistic predators.
 They’ll take whatever mammals and birds they can catch, but diets vary somewhat based on the prey available in each geographic region.
 Mountain lions eat lots of deer and mountain sheep.
 South American cougars hunt wild camelids including the llama, alpaca, vicuña, and guanaco, as well as the capybara, the world’s largest rodent.

 The mountain lion generally lives in cooler mountainous regions, while the cougar inhabits tropical forests.
 Again, the exception to this is the Florida panther of the northern subspecies, which dwells in hot, humid, swampy habitats.

 All cougars have a tawny coat with a lighter underbelly.
 However, differences in coloration are seen depending on the climate.
 Mountain lions may have silvery, slightly longer fur, while cougars from warm areas – the Florida panther and the South American cougar – have a more reddish coloration.

-Both cougars and mountain lions are considered the least aggressive wild cats toward humans.
+Both cougars and mountain lions have been reported to have attacked humans, though this occurrence is rare.
 They are afraid of encounters with mankind and are more likely to run away or hide than to attack.
 In North America, only 126 attacks from a mountain lion have been recorded in the last 100 years, with 27 of those attacks being fatal.
 If one does happen to attack, it is likely due to loss of territory, lack of food, or the mountain lion viewing the human as prey.